ecaj/TIL/macOS/install-gollum-and-pow.md

 ## Troubleshooting
 ### live-preview not working
-Live-preview shows up fine in Chrome but fails to show up in Safari.
+Live-preview shows up fine in Chrome but fails to show up in Safari. <br>
 Environment:
 - macOS Sierra
 - Safari 10.0.1